ArashiWander/Three-Body-Problem/README.md

 internally for presets so that real solar system parameters remain numerically stable.

-Alternatively, call :py:meth:`Body.from_meters` to create a body using SI coordinates directly.
+Always use :py:meth:`Body.from_meters` when your input coordinates are in SI metres.
 The helper converts the position for you so the resulting objects interact as expected.
 This is important because the gravitational constant ``G_REAL`` bundled with the library is expressed in SI units.
 Its value of ``6.67430e-11`` m³ kg⁻¹ s⁻² is defined in ``threebody.constants`` and used for all gravitational calculations.

 ## Adjusting Body Trails